dotnet/csharplang/proposals/improved-interpolated-strings.md

 A function member is said to be an ***applicable function member*** with respect to an argument list `A` when all of the following are true:
 *  Each argument in `A` corresponds to a parameter in the function member declaration as described in [Corresponding parameters](expressions.md#corresponding-parameters), and any parameter to which no argument corresponds is an optional parameter.
 *  For each argument in `A`, the parameter passing mode of the argument (i.e., value, `ref`, or `out`) is identical to the parameter passing mode of the corresponding parameter, and
-   *  **for an interpolated string argument to a value parameter, the type of the corresponding parameter is an _applicable\_interpolated\_string\_builder\_type_, and overload resolution on the instance receiver of `A` (if `A` is an instance method or extension method invoked in extension form) or the containing type of `A` (if instance overload resolution failed or if `A` is a static method not called as an extension method) with an identifier of `GetInterpolatedStringBuilder` with 2 int parameters of names `baseLength` and `formatHoleCount` succeeds with 1 invocable member, and the return type of that member is _identity\_convertible_ to the type of the corresponding parameter.
-An interpolated string argument applicable in this way is said to be immediately converted to the corresponding parameter type with an implicit _interpolated\_string\_builder\_conversion_.
-Or**
+   *  **for an interpolated string argument to a value parameter when `A` is an instance method or static extension method invoked in reduced from, the type of the corresponding parameter is an _applicable\_interpolated\_string\_builder\_type_ `Ai`, and overload resolution on `Ai` with the identifier `GetInterpolatedStringBuilder` and a parameter list of 2 int parameters, the receiver type of `A`, and an out parameter of type `Ai` succeeds with 1 invocable member.
+An interpolated string argument applicable in this way is said to be immediately converted to the corresponding parameter type with an _implicit\_string\_builder\_conversion_.
+Or,**
    *  for a value parameter or a parameter array, an implicit conversion ([Implicit conversions](conversions.md#implicit-conversions)) exists from the argument to the type of the corresponding parameter, or
    *  for a `ref` or `out` parameter, the type of the argument is identical to the type of the corresponding parameter.
 After all, a `ref` or `out` parameter is an alias for the argument passed.
 For a function member that includes a parameter array, if the function member is applicable by the above rules, it is said to be applicable in its ***normal form***.
 If a function member that includes a parameter array is not applicable in its normal form, the function member may instead be applicable in its ***expanded form***:
 *  The expanded form is constructed by replacing the parameter array in the function member declaration with zero or more value parameters of the element type of the parameter array such that the number of arguments in the argument list `A` matches the total number of parameters.
 If `A` has fewer arguments than the number of fixed parameters in the function member declaration, the expanded form of the function member cannot be constructed and is thus not applicable.
 *  Otherwise, the expanded form is applicable if for each argument in `A` the parameter passing mode of the argument is identical to the parameter passing mode of the corresponding parameter, and
-   *  **for an interpolated string argument to a fixed value parameter or a value parameter created by the expansion, the type of the corresponding parameter is an _applicable\_interpolated\_string\_builder\_type_, and overload resolution on the instance receiver of `A` (if `A` is an instance method or extension method invoked in extension form) or the containing type of `A` (if instance overload resolution failed or if `A` is a static method not called as an extension method) with an identifier of `GetInterpolatedStringBuilder` with 2 int parameters of names `baseLength` and `formatHoleCount` succeeds with 1 invocable member, and the return type of that member is _identity\_convertible_ to the type of the corresponding parameter.
+   *  **for an interpolated string argument to a fixed value parameter or a value parameter created by the expansion when `A` is an instance method or static extension method invoked in reduced form, the type of the corresponding parameter is an _applicable\_interpolated\_string\_builder\_type_ `Ai`, and overload resolution on `Ai` with the identifier `GetInterpolatedStringBuilder` and a parameter list of 2 int parameters, the receiver type of `A`, and an out parameter of type `Ai` succeeds with 1 invocable member.
 An interpolated string argument applicable in this way is said to be immediately converted to the corresponding parameter type with an implicit _interpolated\_string\_builder\_conversion_.
-Or**
+Or,**
    *  for a fixed value parameter or a value parameter created by the expansion, an implicit conversion ([Implicit conversions](conversions.md#implicit-conversions)) exists from the type of the argument to the type of the corresponding parameter, or
    *  for a `ref` or `out` parameter, the type of the argument is identical to the type of the corresponding parameter.

-Important note: this means that if there are 2 otherwise equivalent overloads, one with a builder type that creates an _interpolated\_string\_builder\_conversion_ without needing the receiver, and one that creates one by calling a method on the receiver, these overloads will be considered ambiguous.
-We could potentially make changes to the better function member algorithm to resolve this if we so choose, but it would require distinguishing "naturally-occuring" conversions from conversions that only occur because the receiver has an applicable `GetInterpolatedStringBuilder` method.
+Important note: this means that if there are 2 otherwise equivalent overloads, that only differ by the type of the _applicable\_interpolated\_string\_builder\_type_, these overloads will be considered ambiguous.
+We could potentially make changes to the better function member algorithm to resolve this if we so choose, but this scenario unlikely to occur and isn't a priority to address.

+Another important note is that, for a single overload, priority will be given to the builder construction method that takes a receiver type over builder construction that does not.
+This is because the receiver version is checked for applicability before we look for general conversions, and this ordering is desirable.

 #### Better conversion from expression adjustments